Vaibhavs10/anli-performance-prediction/README.md

 # NLP Team Lab SS21
-This is the project of Vaibhav Srivastav and Emīls Kadiķis for the **Computational Linguistics Team Lab** course at the University of Stuttgart.

 # Running experiments
 Experiments can be run by passing in an experiment definition json file to main.py